Stormzy and Adidas launch #Merky FC report showing need for allyship in football

 — Stormzy (@stormzy) October 5, 2023

-According to the report, 56 per cent yet only 6.7 per cent of senior roles in football are occupied by someone from this community.
+According to the report, 56 per cent of young Black and Black mixed heritage people aspire to work in the industry yet only 6.7 per cent of senior roles in football are occupied by someone from this community.

 Stormzy and Adidas responded to this data by recognising the need to identify the barriers that prevent people from entering the industry.

 They have a shared ambition to encourage the industry and fans alike to help make positive changes.
 The new report models the potential impact of allyship and how initiatives like #Merky FC can help to increase representation.